kharlamovilya/PersonalFinanceManagementApp/README.md

   cd PersonalFinanceManagementApp/
   ```

 2. Make sure you have Python installed.
-Then, install the required packages using pip:e
+Then, install the required packages using pip:

   ```bash
   pip install -r requirements.txt